ParticularlyCALLED

 But, this is where the rubber meets the road.
 This is where it matters most to love.
 This is where you find out what you are made of.
 This is where your kids find out if you love them or not (or if you only put up with them when they are tolerable to you).
 This is where your spouse finds out of you love them or not (or of you only care about yourself).
 This is NOT the time to run away, to refuge in self-care, to “survive” when life makes you feel like you’d rather die.

-NO, THIS is where you choose love,
+NO, THIS is where you choose love!

 This is where you lavishly break the alabaster jar of nard over Our Lords feet (Sheen) to the horror of all around you, heedless of the whisperings and the judgement, and He raises you up.

-This is where a little part of you “dies” only to rise stronger, more capable, more in love than before.
 It’s the same in working out.
 You have to tax the muscles to their breaking point.
 You have to LITERALLY fail in order to succeed.

 If you feel like you are going to fall out of the position, then you are doing it right – Chalene Johnson (PIYO)